 This frontpage is weekly curated by a different student, department or alumnus presenting work in progress or in its final phase.
+Book the front page.

-During 26 June - 04 July Public Rietveld edits the front page.
+During 03 May - 09 May Public Rietveld edits the front page.

 RietveldTV is Gerrit Rietveld Academie’s monthly TV show.
 Hosted every last Saturday and Sunday at 10.40pm by AT5 and afterwards forever online on Vimeo.
 Every month an alumnus is invited to use the set audiovisual 12 minutes as a framework for the development of a new work.